tokhy1/StockMarketApp/README.md

 ## Features

 - Browse and search for companies by name, symbol, and country.
+- Company Search: Easily find specific companies by using the powerful search feature.
+Just type the company name or symbol, and voila - all the information you need at your fingertips!
 - Dive into detailed company information, including descriptions and market graphs.
 - Stay updated with real-time market data for confident investing.
 - User-friendly Jetpack Compose UI for seamless navigation.